 - Most plastics we use are cheaply made.
 They have imperfections and pollutants in them that create unintended side effects.

-- We have no idea about exposure to EDCs in many disadvantaged communities.
+- We have no idea about the exposure to EDCs in many disadvantaged communities.
 We do know chemicals aren't distributed equally across the globe.

 We won't find wide scale solutions to plastic pollution and endocrine disruptors overnight.
 But what everyday actions can you take now to minimise your exposure to EDCs?